Individualized medicine

 Individualized medicine tailors treatment to a single patient.
 The term refers to an individual, truly personalized medicine that strives to treat each patient on the basis of his own individual biology.

 Individualized medicine represents a further individualization of personalized medicine.
 While the latter is aimed at a specific group of patients, individualized medicine deals with the individual circumstances of a single person.
 Thus, individualized medicine goes one step further and can be considered as an increase in personalized medicine.

+How the key concepts of personalized healthcare, personalized medicine, stratified medicine, precision medicine, individualized medicine and P4 medicine all relate to one another.

 Individualized medicine seeks to derive tailored therapies for individuals by taking into account a person's genes as well as the full range of that person's unique nature, including biological, physiological and anatomical information.

 Background

 Individualized medicine was first mentioned in the literature in 2003 and described the individual drug metabolism in pharmacogenomics.
 Subsequently, the term was used to improve diagnosis based on genetic differences and physiological information and to better tailor the treatment to the needs of a single patient.

 More recently, a second context has been introduced that relates to therapeutic approaches that use a person's own cell material to develop a treatment that is unique to the patient from whom the material originated.
 Examples are stem-cell therapies and cancer vaccines, which are based on individually distinct molecular profiles.